Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Additional Case Study Details

 \subsection{Neural Posterior Estimation}

-For both case studies, we used the same NPE setup.
+For the first two case studies, we used the same NPE setup.
 The summary network $\summarynet$ is a \emph{DeepSet} \cite{zaheer2017deepsets} composed of two hidden layers, each containing 10 neurons.
 It outputs a 10-dimensional summary vector.
-For the inference network $\infnet$ we employ a coupling flow as implemented in \citet{bayesflow2023software}.
+For the inference network $\infnet$, we employ a coupling flow as implemented in \citet{bayesflow2023software}.
+For the third case study, we did not use a summary network as the measurement locations in the experiment were fixed.
+For the inference network $\infnet$, we used a spline coupling flow \citep{durkan2019neuralsplineflows} as implemented in \citet{bayesflow2023software}.
 The training process employed a cosine learning rate scheduler with an initial learning rate of $5 \times 10^{-4}$ and a minimum learning rate fraction of $\alpha = 10^{-6}$.
 The scheduler operated over a total of 12,800 steps, corresponding to 128 batches per epoch over 100 epochs.
 All NPE models were trained using the Adam optimizer \citep{kingma2017adammethodstochasticoptimization} for 100 epochs.